exercism/go/concepts/randomness/about.md

 }
 ```

-Every time this program runs, it will produce the same output:
+Every time this program runs, it will produce the same =>

 ```text
 498081 727887 131847